npr-nlp/npr-nlp-project/brian_notes.md

     - Are there words that are said more frequently by hosts?
 By time of day?
 By category?
     - What host(s) say(s) the most words?
     - Is there a difference in the mean sentiment by speaker?
 Program? etc

+## Moving forward things:
+    - remove oddball speakers (where text has found its way into the speaker box)